michelescarlato/blockchainETIS/README.md

 # blockchainETIS

-This is an early version of a demonstrator of an architecture based on BigchainDB 2.0 used as a permissioned blockchain.
+This is an early version of a demonstrator of BigchainDB based architecture, which is used as a permissioned blockchain.

-BigchainDB is connected with a survey and form library called SurveyJS which provides the web interface for data entry.
+The data entry is performed by connecting [SurveyJS] (https://surveyjs.io/) to the blockchain.

 The data visualization is provided via web browser using Plotly library.

 The plotted graph are retrieved by querying MongoDB.

-The demonstrator part related to the graphic represantation run on Node.js.

-Express.js as a middleware web framework is used to allow the communication between web browser and database.
+The graphic representation is provided through a Node.js application, which makes use of Express.js as a middleware web framework to allow the communication between web browser and database.

 The following components are required:
 - BigchainDB 2.2.1,